 SENIOR VICE PRESIDENT AND CHIEF GROWTH OFFICER

-Corinne Minton-Package is senior vice president for Operational Technology and Enterprise Vectrus.
-In this role, she is responsible for the operational technology portfolio, including engineering, products, and technology insertion into existing programs.
-Corinne is also responsible for enterprisewide management initiatives that support better outcomes for customers, including supply chain and technology.
+Corinne Minton-Package is senior vice president for systems and technology.
+In this role, she is responsible for the systems and technology portfolio, including engineering, products, and technology insertion into existing programs.
+Corinne is also responsible for enterprise-wide management initiatives that support better outcomes for customers, including supply chain and technology.
 In addition, she is responsible for building an ecosystem of potential partners and building new solutions and architectural frameworks to solve customer problems.
 Before joining Vectrus in 2017, Corinne worked for IBM, where she most recently served as the lead account partner for its healthcare payer practice.
-In that capacity, Corinne delivered growth and client value across many of IBM’s largest healthcare clients, drove the recovery of underperforming accounts, and led IBM’s growth initiatives in mobile and digital solutions.
 Over the course of her 18-year career with IBM, she held leadership positions across strategy, business development, sales, and marketing.
 Corinne earned her master’s degree in public policy from the University of Michigan and her bachelor’s degree in political science with honors from Kalamazoo College.

 Kevin T. Boyle